Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

-Home Business Loans Business Loans Guide Credit Score Requirements For A Business Loan
+Home Business Loans Business Loans Guide September 2024 Minimum Credit Score Requirements For A Business Loan

 Credit score is number one for a myriad of reasons.
 It’s the most important metric and is the cause of most rejections.
-Although there is hope for business owners with less than stellar credit, those options come with a cost.
-What’s more, on Main Street, most bankers are just as interested in your personal credit rating as your business rating—sometimes even more.
+Although there is hope for business owners with less-than-stellar credit, those options come with a cost.
+Minimum credit score requirements vary by loan type and lender, but you’ll have the most options available to you with a minimum credit score of 650.

 Here are the minimum personal credit score requirements for each type of business financing to get an idea of the options available to you.